 Fun fact: The Great Hall has an organ which composer George Frideric Handel (a friend of the Legh family) played in 1741 or 1742.

 Address: Adlington Hall and Gardens, Mill Lane, Adlington

 Gawthorpe Hall is an Elizabethan country house which is also referred to as “Downton of the North”.
 This refers to the popular television series Downton Abbey which was filmed at Highclere Castle.
 Architect Sir Charles Barry who redesigned Highclere Castle also redesigned Gawthorpe Hall.

-At the house you will find the Gathorope Textile Collection.
-Which showcases intricate needlework, lace and costume amassed by Rachel Kay Shuttleworth.
+At the house you will find the Gawthorpe Textile Collection.
+Which showcases intricate needlework, lace, and costumes amassed by Rachel Kay Shuttleworth.
 As well as contemporary pieces from talented artists across the region.